Research Degrees: Doctor in Philosophy (Ph.D)

 Recent graduates of the Department of Drama have found immediate employment as lecturers/assistant professors at Queens University Belfast, University of Reading, University College Cork, NUI Galway and Villanova University.
 Others have gone on to work in theatre, film and television.

 There are a number of competitive scholarships available from Trinity College (details available from the Graduate Studies website), as well as from other agencies.
+Chinese applicants can apply for a CSC-Trinity joint scholarship programme outlined on the Trinity website.
 The Department of Drama also uses graduate teaching assistants who are paid an hourly rate, and there are travel grants available from both the Department and Graduate Studies to assist in research.

 For more information on fees please check the Academic Registry.